eng-wilson/maratona/README.md

 ## Challenges solutions with C / C++

-File name represents the challenge identifier number.
+Each file name represents the challenge identifier number.